Skip to content

 Outcome

 No injuries, no device found.
 PVAMU canceled classes from 1 PM CDT onwards.
-A PVAMU student was arrested on October 3, 2025 for making the threat.
+A PVAMU student was arrested on October 3, 2025 on suspicion of making the threat.
 Waller ISD's Jones Elementary placed in 'Secure' mode during PVAMU's response.

 Provenance